MehmetUstek/Stories/README.md

 # Stories

-Insta-like stories with cubic transitions using bloc architecture
+Instagram-like stories with cubic transitions

 ## Getting Started

 To run this project:
  - Clone this project to your local.
  - Run command "flutter pub get"
- - Run the code with "flutter run" with an simulator/emulator open.
+ - Run the code with "flutter run" with an simulator/emulator open or a physical device plugged in to your computer.
-   - Or alternatively, run with "flutter run --release" to test in your physical device with your device plugged in to your machine.

 ## What this code has
  - Instagram-like stories with user-based story groups.
- - Bloc architecture for state management.
  - Tap and slide features with animations.
- - Cube transition within different story groups.

 ### Features
  - Transition from one story group to another: